 (Again, I've included original misspellings and grammatical errors.)

 Now, which company would you be willing to still do business with despite the negative review?

 So what can you do to avoid getting negative reviews?
 Other than closing up your business, nothing!
 Obviously provide the best customer service and quality of work possible so that your customers are happy.
 But you can't make everyone happy, and you can't avoid troublemakers or disgruntled ex-employees or competitors.
 And obviously removing all of your online listings doesn't make sense, because you need an online presence to get customers.
-So besides providing exceptional service, the best thing you can do is ask happy customers to leave reviews for you, or hire a company that provides Customer Review Services.
+So besides providing exceptional service, the best thing you can do is ask happy customers to leave reviews for you.
 The more 5-star reviews you get, the less that 1-star review is going to hurt your overall star ranking.
 If you have no reviews on a website, and someone leaves a 1-star review, your overall star ranking is 1.
 But if you have four 5-star reviews on that website, and someone leaves a 1-star review, the website will average 5, 5, 5, 5, and 1, so your overall star ranking will be 4.2.
 Plus, the more positive reviews you have, the less people will care about one or two negative reviews.

 But what if you only have a couple of reviews AND they're negative?
 You need to get that star ranking up by having happy customers leave 5-star reviews, but it's going to take time.
 If your company gets a bunch of 5-star reviews in a short period of time, such as a matter of days or even weeks, the listing website might end up removing all of those good reviews because it will look suspicious.
 A good rule of thumb is to have customers leave one positive review every 2 weeks or more.
 The farther apart the reviews are, the more likely they will look legitimate to the listing website (and people who are reading them).
 The last thing you want is for prospective customers to think you're making up reviews or having friends leave them.